Multi-armed bandits#

 If this holds, we have some confidence that \(Q(a)\) is optimal.
 If \(N(b)\) is low for some actions, we do not have this confidence.

 If by chance the above expression does NOT hold for the optimal action \(a\), then \(a\) is not chosen, but it should be.
 We want this to occur only with probability \(\frac{1}{N}\) to minimise pseudo-regret.
-This leads us to \(\ln t\) in the expression.
-We will not go into the technicalities of why \(\ln t\) in these notes.
+This leads us to \(2 \ln t\) in the expression: if there has been relatively few pulls overall so far, then the confidence intervals will be similar for all arms.
+As more pulls are done, this increases, but only at a logarithmic rate so that exploration grows more slowly as \(t\) increases.

 Implementation#